 Budgetary Control: The annual budget serves as the foundation for the City's financial planning and control.
-All departments of the City are required to submit requests for appropriation to the City Manager during the budget planning process.
+All departments of the City are required to submit requests for appropriation to the City Manager during the month of March.
 The City Manager uses these requests as the starting point for developing a preliminary budget.
-The City Manager then presents this proposed budget to the City Council for review.
+The City Manager then presents this proposed budget to the City Council for review during the month of May.
 The City Council holds public hearings on the preliminary budget and approves a final Adopted Budget by no later than June 30, the close of the City's fiscal year.
 The adopted budget is prepared by fund, function (e.g. public works), and department (e.g. parks and fields).
 Transfer of appropriations between funds requires the special approval of the City Council.
 Budget-to-actual comparisons are provided in this report for each individual governmental fund for which an appropriated annual budget has been adopted.
 Formal budgetary integration is not employed for capital project funds because effective budgetary control is achieved through project management controls.
 For the general fund and major special revenue funds, this comparison is presented as part of the required supplementary information in the accompanying financial statements.
 For other governmental funds that have appropriated annual budgets, this comparison is presented in the supplementary section of the accompanying financial statements.

 Local economy: The Hawaiian Gardens local economy is unique in that the major revenue source is the casino license fee, which is based on a percentage of casino revenue.
-The casino license fee provided \$5.3 million (89 percent) of the \$6.0 million general fund license and permit revenue in FY 2020-21, the City's largest revenue line item.
-Taxes is the next largest revenue and totaled \$4.1 million which is comprised of \$2.3 million in property taxes received through the County of Los Angeles (including \$2.0 million of property tax in lieu of vehicle license fee), sales and transaction taxes of \$1.6 million, and \$0.2 million in hotel occupancy and transfer taxes.
+The casino license fee provided \$12.9 million (91 percent) of the \$14.1 million general fund license and permit revenue in FY 2021-22, the City's largest revenue line item.
+Taxes is the next largest revenue and totaled \$4.9 million which is comprised of \$2.4 million in property taxes received through the County of Los Angeles (including \$2.0 million of property tax in lieu of vehicle license fee), sales and transaction taxes of \$2.3 million, and \$0.2 million in hotel occupancy and transfer taxes.